 First series production SEV to be manufactured at former SAAB plant in Trollhättan.

-Munich, April 17, 2019 – The first series production solar electric vehicle (SEV) developed by the German mobility provider Sono Motors is to be manufactured in Sweden.
+17th April 2019 – The first series production solar electric vehicle (SEV) developed by the German mobility provider Sono Motors is to be manufactured in Sweden.
 As Sono Motors officially announced today, the first generation of the Sion will be produced in Trollhättan by National Electric Vehicle Sweden (NEVS).
 The plant located there was home to the production lines of the long-standing and innovative automobile manufacturer SAAB.
 In total, an initial 257,000 vehicles will roll off the production line in Trollhättan over an seven-year period.
 Production will commence in the second half of 2020.
 After the ramp-up period, approximately 43,000 Sion a year will be manufactured in two-shift operations.
 Production will be carried out using one hundred percent renewable energy.

 “In NEVS, we found the perfect partner for us,” says Thomas Hausch, Chief Operating Officer, Sono Motors.
 “Together, we share a vision of intelligent and resource-conserving mobility.
 We also value our partner’s specific expertise based on their many years of experience in traditional automobile development and production in combination with proven expertise in the area of electromobility.”